Guinness Beef Stew Recipe

 This Guinness Beef Stew Recipe has comfort food written all over it.
 Serve it alongside mashed potatoes or cornbread waffles for a meal that will leave everyone happy and satisfied.

+Have you ever cooked with beer?
 I do enjoy cooking with beer, especially when paired with meat dishes.
 Beer adds subtle flavor and works perfectly with roasted and braised meats.
 This Guinness Beef Stew recipe is a delicious example of what beer can do when it mingles with meat and veggies.
+The method of slow cooking meat, otherwise know as stewing, has been around for centuries.
+And no wonder, not only is it a delicious way to prepare meat, but it is relatively inexpensive and a fabulous way to stretch meat and vegetables to feed a crowd.

 When I began experimenting with a Guinness Beef Stew Recipe I immediately hunted down a version from Jamie Oliver as a starting point.
 We’ve enjoyed watching Jamie cook over the years.
 His enthusiasm for real food is infectious.
 He always keeps it real and simple, two good things when it comes to food.
 The recipe shared below is an ever so slightly adapted version from Jamie’s.